Health and Safety Weekly Update

 Number of Students and Staff in Buildings (Daily Average)

-Number of COVID confirmed cases
+Number of COVID confirmed cases reported to the schools

 Athletics Reporting Over a 6 day period (HS & MS)